 Meet our Board of Directors

 Patti is retired from a career in Early Childhood Education.
-After living in Charlotte for 30 years, she and her husband are now year round residents of the High Country.
-Patti is a member of Rumple Presbyterian Church and is a board member of Hospitality House.
-She is the mother of three and the happy grandmother to two grandsons, Reid and Luke.
+After living in Charlotte for 30 years, she and her husband are now year-round residents of the High Country.
+Patti is a member of Rumple Presbyterian Church.
+She is the mother of three and the happy grandmother of two grandsons, Reid and Luke, and one granddaughter, Sally.
 Patti enjoys traveling, reading, and spending time in our beautiful mountains.